Commodore 64 peripherals: Analog to digital converters

 There are audio Analog-to-digital converters (A/D) like the "A/D Wandler (DELA 87393)" based on 8-bit ADC0809 chip for the C64/128 with a maximum sampling frequency of 10 kHz. and the Sound Ultimate Xpander 6400 (SUX 6400) based on the 8-bit ADC0804 chip with a maximum sampling frequency of 11 kHz.
 Plain sound digitizers like "Sound Digitizer (REX 9614)" that converts analog sound into 2-bit samples.
 The latter could also be accomplished using the Datasette and software tricks.

 Biofeedback EEG/EMG

 In 1987 there was a cartridge port device to measure EEG directly for use in exercise programs, called "BodyLink" produced by the company Bodylog in New York City, USA.
 Schippers-Medizintechnik in Germany produced a user port attached EMG device to allow a physician to analyze such things as stress level, and assisting in finding a better position for work.

-Handscanners
+Handheld scanners

-The "Scanntronik Handyscanner 64" is a hand held scanner that uses the C64 user port.
+The "Scanntronik Handyscanner 64" is a handheld scanner that uses the C64 user port.